supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_04_Implementing_Hyper-V_Replica_and_Windows_Server_Backup.md

    > **Note**: Wait until the backup completes.
 This should take about 1 minute.

 1. On **SEA-SVR2**, switch to File Explorer, browse to **C:\\BackupShare**, and verify that the folder includes the newly created backup in the **WindowsImageBackup** subfolder.

+### Review
+In this lab, you have completed:
+- Implemented Hyper-V Replica.
+- Implemented backup and restore with Windows Server Backup.

+### You have successfully completed the lab